 This course will equip the student to examine the effectiveness of service, prevention, and intervention programs for vulnerable and under-served populations on a local, national, and global level.
 Students will use descriptive and analytic approaches to examine the distribution of disease in populations.
 Students will analyze current and emerging global health trends, including infectious diseases, poverty, conflict, displaced persons, disaster preparedness, response and recovery, worldview, culture, persecution, and health inequity.
 This course includes 45 hours (1 unit) of clinical which may be offered local and/or abroad.
-Sections with international clinical coursework will require additional fees.
+Sections with international clinical coursework will require additional fees and enrollment in Population Health and Applied Biostatistics Global Experience.